CodyBerenson/PGMA-Modernized/README.md

    e.
 Restart your PMS.

-2. Create a new Plex library pointing to the folder you just created in the "add folders" step and choose the appropriate Agent i.e GayAdultFilms or GayAdultScenes that you had configured in 1b in the "advanced" step.
-When you complete the wizard and click "Add Library" Plex will scan the new library and attempt to match the file using the agent that you selected.
+2. Create a new Plex library:  in the "add folders" step, point to the folder you just created; in the "advanced" step, choose the appropriate Agent i.e GayAdultFilms or GayAdultScenes that you had configured in 1b.
+Click "Add Library" to complete the wizard.
+Plex will create and scan the new library and attempt to match the file using the agent that you selected.
 Hopefully your match will be successful.

 3. If the match was unsucessful, please open an issue and include: